Eric Harvie: Leduc discovery

 In the summer of 1941 Harvie purchased for $2,840.64 the mineral rights to a portion of land in the Edmonton area.
 The mineral rights had been owned by Anglo-Western Oils, a subsidiary of the British Dominion Land Settlement Corporation, and both companies had been bankrupted and needed to sell off the rights.
 In 1943, Harvie purchased the rights to the remaining portion for $10,000.
-The area totaled 487,967.99 acres.
+The area totalled 487,967.99 acre.
 Harvie was initially nervous about the investment and concluded that he would have to make $100,000 for the investment to pay off after taxes.
 Although he initially used the rights to extract gravel, in 1946 he leased oil rights to Shell Oil Company, with an option for three additional years.
 Shell's seismographs did not detect oil, and the company backed out after a year.
-In 1947, Harvie leased oil rights on a portion of land to Imperial Oil Company, with a five-year option.
+In 1947, Harvie leased oil rights on a portion of land to the Imperial Oil Company, with a five-year option.
 On 13 February 1947 Imperial's Leduc No. 1 blew in, tapping into a large Devonian reef.
 Harvie became a millionaire overnight.
 A year later Harvie leased oil rights in the Redwater region to a consortium of companies – Barnsdall Oil Company, Honolulu Oil Corporation, Seaboard Oil Company, and Los Nietos Company – going by the name of the Barnsdall Group.
 In September 1948 Barnsdall's "Discovery Well" in Redwater blew in, tapping into another Devonian field, making it the second major strike on Harvie's land.

 In 1949 Harvie retired from law and dedicated his time exclusively to oil.
 Following the Leduc and Redwater discoveries he remained active in the oil business for several years.
 His company, Western Leaseholds, went public in 1951, and in 1955 Harvie sold his control of the company to Petrofina for the price of $20,000,000.
 In the ensuing years Harvie continued to explore for oil with his company Western Minerals.

-Harvie continued his association with the military as first the Honorary Lieutenant-Colonel, and later Honorary Colonel, of The Calgary Highlanders from 1948 to 1962.
+Harvie continued his association with the military as first the honorary lieutenant-colonel, and later honorary colonel, of the Calgary Highlanders from 1948 to 1962.